anamvakil/Data-visualization-in-Rstudio/README.md

 If we want to create any kind of visualization in RStudio we need to install the ggplot2 library before we go ahead.
 Listing down the functions used in the image below:

 1. ggplot2 is a system for declaratively creating graphics, based on The Grammar of Graphics.
-You provide the data, tell ggplot2 how to map variables to aesthetics, what graphical primitives to use, and it takes care of the details
+All one has to do is provide the data, tell ggplot2 how to map variables to aesthetics, and what graphical primitives to use.
+Everything else is taken care of by ggplot2.

 2. geom_point:
-The point geom is used to create scatterplots.
-The scatterplot is most useful for displaying the relationship between two continuous variables.
+The point geom is used to create scatterplots which are most useful for displaying the relationship between two continuous variables.

 Note: The definitions were taken from the [website](https://ggplot2.tidyverse.org/)